nicbou/nicolasbouliane.com/content/blog/no-comments-on-website.md

 The emails I get tend to be more personal, more conversational.
 Each message is addressed to one person, not to an audience.
 It's signed with a name and a return address.
 It behoves one to be more considerate in their choice of words.

 It has been a few years since I have made this decision, and I am still happy with it.
+In some cases, I have created widgets to let users provide very specific feedback about things like [wait times at the immigration office](/projects/immigration-office-wait-times).
+The data is automatically collected and aggregated, instead of polluting my mailbox.
+I pay attention to it when I choose to, and that's very valuable to me.